josarajar/code-quest/Challenge_0002/solution.md

 Both functions also print the number of operations performed during the computation.

 The example usage at the end of the code demonstrates how to call these functions with a sample matrix and the expected output.

+## C++ Solution

+The C++ code closely follows the structure and logic of the original Python implementation.
+The main differences are:

+Use of C++ standard library containers (std::vector) instead of Python lists.
+C++ style function definitions and variable declarations.
+Use of std::cout for printing output.
+Removal of the docstrings and function annotations (since they are not part of the C++ language).

+The time and space complexities of the two functions remain the same as in the Python version.